 Removing Linoleum From Wood

-The mastic adhesive used to adhere linoleum is aggressive and works itself deeply into the pores of wood subfloors or old hardwood flooring.
+The mastic used to adhere linoleum is aggressive and works itself deeply into the pores of wood subfloors or old hardwood flooring.
 Careful application of heat or steam can help, but be careful not to damage the wood surface below.

 - Scrape off the linoleum tiles with a handheld scraping tool or a long-handled floor scraper.
 Discard all tiles as you remove them.

 - Loosen stuck tiles by carefully applying heat to the tile surface with a heat gun or a wallpaper steamer.
 Scrape up the tile as soon as is it soft enough.